sipart/spring_lab/initial-lab/google GCP ip mgmt setup.md

 it should show the rule as persistent

-# for the /proc/sys/net/ipv4/ip_forward to be persistent across reboots
+# For the /proc/sys/net/ipv4/ip_forward to be persistent across reboots

 1-